sablier-labs/lockup/TECHNICAL-DOC.md

 - 7 days: ~1 hour, 5 minutes
 - 30 days: ~4 hours, 38 minutes
 - 1 year: ~2 days, 8 hours

-Using an 18-decimal rps system would not cause relative delay to the streamed amount.

 ### Problem 2: Minimum Transferable Value